wso2/docs-is/en/docs/develop/setting-up-user-portal-in-a-dev-environment.md

             <dispatcher>FORWARD</dispatcher>
         </filter-mapping>
     ```
-2. Add your hostname and port as a trusted FIDO2 origin.
+2. Whitelist your hostname and port as a trusted FIDO2 origin.

-    Whitelist the dev URL in the FIDO configurations found in the file
+    Add the dev url to the <Origin> tag of the FIDO configurations in the
-    `<IS_HOME>/repository/resources/conf/templates/repository/conf/identity/identity.xml.j2`.
+    `<IS_HOME>/repository/resources/conf/templates/repository/conf/identity/identity.xml.j2` file.
     ```
         <FIDO>
             <WebAuthn>